Marshall Latham Bond: Jack London and The Call of the Wild

 Against the advice of his father, Marshall Bond decided he wanted to participate in the Klondike Gold Rush and managed to get his father to put up financing in a partnership, provided Louis went along to manage the purchases and expenditures.
-He left from Seattle in company with Josiah Collins an attorney who also the town's former fire marshall.
-By Alaska Marshall Bond became upset with the handling of his cargo by the ship crew and organized a shift of the destination from Dyea to Skagway.
+He left from Seattle in company with Josiah Collins, an attorney who also the town's former fire marshal.
+By the time they had reached Alaska, Marshall Bond became upset with the handling of his cargo by the ship crew and organized a shift of the destination from Dyea to Skagway.

 In Skagway, while waiting for a teamster to carry his supplies, he and other miners became upset by the treatment of the miners by the resident packers, and he and other miner activists formed a committee which took control.
 The cross streets had no names, and part of what they did was name them after various prominent Alaskans.
 For the next ten years what is now Fourth Street was named Bond Street after Marshall Bond.

 During the Klondike Gold Rush of 1897 to 1898, Marshall Bond and his brother Louis Whitford Bond owned a log cabin, storage building and tent ground on a hill overlooking Dawson City, Yukon.
-One of their tenants during the fall of 1897 and part of the spring of 1898 was a young man who did chores on a labor exchange for one of their tent spaces.
-This was author Jack London.
+During the fall of 1897 and spring of 1898, author Jack London performed chores on a labor exchange for one of their tent spaces.
 The main character of the novel The Call of the Wild, Buck, was based on a large St. Bernard/Collie owned by the Bonds.
 The dog was lent to London by the Bonds for the performance of his work.